 MV Camic Overview

 MV Camic is among the most highly-regarded and popular scuba diving liveaboard diving boats which sails around the Similan Islands and the northern dive sites.
-There are two cabin options to choose from, and all are air-conditioned and clean.
-New for 2018 there are 4 en suite twin cabins and 3 master cabins.
-All now have with private en suite bathrooms.
+There are three cabin options to choose from.
+These are double en suite, twin-bunk en suite, and there's a twin cabin that uses shared bathroom facilities.
+All are air-conditioned and clean.
 The boat's staff and crew are both experienced and professional, and the food is possibly the tastiest on any of the boats at the Similans, at any price.
-For the past two seasons, Camic has been the boat that we put divers on than any other.
+For the past three seasons, Camic has been the boat that we put divers on than any other.
 Its flexible schedule and the fact it visits Richelieu Rock are main reasons for Camic's popularity, but the team are also very important.
 Camic's team includes some very experienced multi-lingual instructors, and we nearly always get very good feedback from our Camic guests.

 MV Camic is a basic Similan liveaboard boat, on which groups of people can spend evenings chatting together while enjoying the views, weather and each other's company.
-In the past, Camic has been criticised by some people for having too many day trip divers join, but the new management are very aware of this situation and are now actively improving every aspect of how the boat is run, especially regarding day-trip visitors and logistics every morning.
+In the past, Camic has been criticised by some people for having too many day trip divers join, but the boat no longer runs that type of trip.
+That means that from October 2018, Camic guests & crew start and finsih each Similan diving cruise together.